 How to Pack Glasses for Moving in a Box Like a Pro – Wrap Each Glass Individually

 Now that you have all the materials you need, it is time to learn how to pack glassware for transportation.
 As we mentioned before, you will have to wrap each item individually with soft paper or bubble wrap and reinforce them with duct tape.
 After wrapping them, you can put your hard items (regular drinking glasses or mugs) in each other.
 In this way, you will save yourself some space in the container, and you will prevent them from moving a lot in transportation.
 With more sensitive items, stocking in each other is not recommendable.
-Use bubble wrap to protect sensitive stuff, but before wrapping them in bubble wrap, put them in paper towels or newspaper.
+Use bubble wrap to protect sensitive stuff, but before wrapping them in bubble wrap, put them in paper towels or packing paper.

-How to Pack Wine Glasses for Moving
+How to Pack Wine Glasses for Moving?

 Do estimation of your belongings so you can claim insurance

-How to Pack Glasses for Shipping
+How to Pack Glasses for Shipping?

 First thing first, pack the biggest and heaviest objects first, and lighter ones should go on top.
 This step is self-explanatory.
 If you put heavy objects on top of the lighter, your glasses will break.
 Put a cushion foam on the bottom of your container and start boxing up your breakable stuff.
 When the first layer of the container is filled, put cushion foam on top of it and repeat it until your container is almost full.
 The last layer should be foam, towel, or blanket.

-make sure to reinforce the bottom and the top of your container
+Make sure to reinforce the bottom and the top of your container

-Label Your Moving Boxes
+Label Your Moving Boxes for Glasses

 If you don’t have any labels, just use a permanent marker and write down “fragile” on the box.
 It would be good to write down what is in each box.
 If you spare time for that, you will unpack after a move much easier.
-Also one of the most common moving day tips is to male make a photo inventory of your belongings before your long-distance movers come.
+Also, one of the most common moving day tips is to male make a photo inventory of your belongings before your long-distance movers come.

 Labeling doesn't take too much time, but it will make life easier for you and your movers